 Here in Singapore, it’s easy to get caught up in the fast-paced rat race.
 For times when city living gets too tough, we’re giving you permission to check out of daily life… and check into a private island resort.
 You don’t even need a ton of vacation days.
-Research has proven that short breaks are better for you to recharge (but do you really need an excuse?).
-If you need some ideas, choose from these stunning islands near Singapore (including luxurious private ones), with some as near as 30 minutes away.
+Research has proven that short breaks are better for you to recharge (but do you really need a reason?).
+If you need some ideas, pick one of these stunning islands near Singapore (including luxurious private ones), with some as near as 30 minutes away.

 Gorgeous islands near Singapore for a short getaway

 Sometimes you wanna live the island life without having to rough it out in the forest for a couple of days.
 And that’s totally fine, we get it!
 For luxury seekers, we recommend hitting up Joyo Island.
 The resort is surrounded by white sand beaches framed by clear blue water.
 Besides laying out in the sun to work on your tan, you can book massages, go fishing, or have a friendly game of beach volleyball with the fam.
 Meals are often served up family style, so gather everyone for dinner while watching the sunset.

 Travel time: 45-minute ferry ride to Bintan followed by a one-hour drive to a private jetty and a 30-minute speedboat ride to the island